nudgebg/egvinsulin/docs/data_sets/T1DEXIP.md

 The structure of T1DEXI and T1DEXIP are almost identical.
 However, the T1DExiP dataset appears slightly cleaner than the T1DExi dataset: Here are some of the differences:

 ### Basal Flow rates

 - MDI has no flow rates
- - No NaN FAORRES or NaN duraitons: no need to fill with zeros
+- No NaN deliveries (FAORRES) or NaN durations: no need to fill with zeros
- - basal flow rates and basal deliveries are almost identical but overall deviate a little more (70 Units overall)
+- Basal flow rates and basal deliveries are almost identical but overall deviate a little more (negligible)
 - There are no extreme basal durations (all below 24h) and no resulting extreme basal flow rates
 - These are likely true Basal rates that are set for a whole day

 ![](assets/t1dexip_basal_max_rates.png)
 ![](assets/t1dexip_basal_max_durations.png)